-For Global Prime, this means explaining exactly how we make money, how trades are executed and with whom, so traders can make an informed decision about whether or not they want to do business with us.
+For Global Prime, this means explaining exactly how we make money, how our clients' trades are executed and with whom, so traders can make an informed decision about whether or not they want to do business with us.

 |Asset Class||Commissions||Spreads||Swaps & Financing||B-book (trader losses)|

 Global Prime’s trading is fully automated, i.e. ‘No Deal Desk’.
 We have no human discretionary traders and we do not make hedge execution decisions based on client trading behaviour or account profitability.

 Index and Commodity CFD products are ‘synthetic index/market tracking derivatives’.